-We emerged with Plott – a workshop activity that primes participants for better deliberation and consensus-building.
-Plott has since been trialled in community engagements for Sydney Airport, with interest from political decision-makers and engagement practitioners.
+Drawing on three months of primary stakeholder research, we designed Plott to better prime workshop participants for effective deliberation and consensus-building.
+The exercise has since been trialled in community engagements for Sydney Airport, with interest from political decision-makers and engagement practitioners.

 While time can be a barrier to engagement, we also found decision-makers are more receptive to stakeholder input when there is evidence that stakeholders have evaluated multiple perspectives on an issue.